Lady Lambert's Adventures

 Eleanor listened with amused interest as the would-be writer asked pointed questions, asked him about his feelings, and tried to gather as much information as he could give her from memory.
 The kindly captain of the Amelia Anne sat with her and Antonio for another day, reconstructing Antonio’s odyssey on his sea charts and helping Colleen understand the issues of seamanship.

 Melissa spent most of that time sketching the people in the main cabin.
-Her fingers were sooty from the charcoal, and sometimes there were smudges on her cheeks where she where her fingers had strayed.
+Her fingers were sooty from the charcoal, and sometimes there were smudges on her cheeks where her fingers had strayed.
 Yet, she delighted the other passengers and the captain with the portraits, and she basked in the praise she received.

 Ellen, for her part, spent most of her time with Richard, as she had hoped.
 During those four weeks, they were inseparable.
 Richard spoke freely about his work, and Ellen developed a good understanding of her husband’s responsibilities.
 Not for the first time, Richard noticed that his wife was blessed not only with good looks, but also with a sharp mind, a phenomenal memory and social skills.
 She had lost the naivety that been her hallmark during her first year in London and had replaced it with a quiet watchfulness.